palewire/observable-framework-cpi-example/README.md

 In this case, my project is available at [palewire.github.io/observable-framework-cpi-example/](https://palewire.github.io/observable-framework-cpi-example/).

 That's it!
 You've deployed an Observable Framework dashboard via GitHub Pages. 🎉

+If you want to see the finished code in one place, check out the files in this repository's `src` directory.